caiocarneloz/keras-oasis/README.md

-# keras-oasis
+# koasis
-Keras pre-trained deep neural networks for Open Access Series of Imaging Studies (OASIS) feature extraction.
+Keras pre-trained deep neural networks for [Open Access Series of Imaging Studies (OASIS)](https://www.oasis-brains.org/) feature extraction.

 ## Getting Started
 #### Dependencies
-You need Python 3.7 or later to use **keras-oasis**.
+You need Python 3.7 or later to use **koasis**.
 You can find it at [python.org](https://www.python.org/).

 You aso need numpy, pandas and keras packages, which is available from [PyPI](https://pypi.org).
 If you have pip, just run:
 ```